1956 Grand Canyon mid-air collision: Flight history

-United Airlines Flight 718, a Douglas DC-7 named Mainliner Vancouver, and flown by Captain Robert "Bob" Shirley (age 48), First Officer Robert Harms (36), and Flight Engineer Girardo "Gerard" Fiore (39), departed Los Angeles at 9:04 am PST with 53 passengers and 5 crew members aboard (including two flight attendants), bound for Chicago's Midway Airport.
+United Air Lines Flight 718, a Douglas DC-7 named Mainliner Vancouver, was piloted by Captain Robert "Bob" Shirley (age 48), First Officer Robert Harms (36), and Flight Engineer Girardo "Gerard" Fiore (39).
+They departed Los Angeles at 9:04 am PST with 53 passengers and 5 crew members (including two flight attendants), bound for Chicago's Midway Airport.
 Climbing to an authorized altitude of 21000 ft, Captain Shirley flew under IFR in controlled airspace to a point northeast of Palm Springs, California, where he turned left toward a radio beacon near Needles, California, after which his flight plan was direct to Durango in southwestern Colorado.
-United's DC-7, though still under IFR, was now, like TWA's Constellation, en-route in uncontrolled airspace.
+United's DC-7, though still under IFR, was now, like TWA's Constellation, en route in uncontrolled airspace.

 Shortly after takeoff TWA's Captain Gandy requested permission to climb to 21,000 feet to avoid thunderheads that were forming near his flight path.
 As was the practice at the time, his request had to be relayed by a TWA flight dispatcher to air traffic control (ATC), as neither crew was in direct contact with ATC after departure.
 ATC denied the request; the two airliners would soon be reentering controlled airspace (the Red 15 airway running southeast from Las Vegas) and ATC had no way to provide the horizontal separation required between two aircraft at the same altitude.

-Captain Gandy requested "1,000 on top" clearance (flying 1000 ft above the clouds, and thus in visual meteorological conditions).
+Captain Gandy then requested "1,000 on top" clearance (flying 1000 ft above the clouds, and thus in visual meteorological conditions).
 This was approved by ATC, and meant that the Constellation was still under IFR but free of separation restrictions normally applied by ATC.
 It transferred to Gandy and Ritner the responsibility for maintaining safe separation from other aircraft, on the principle then termed "see and be seen" (more recently "see and avoid").

 This division of responsibilities between aircrew and ATC is especially useful when two aircraft are transitioning to or from an airfield approach when VFR conditions exist above cloud layers.
-It is less common en-route.
+It is less common en route.

 Upon receiving "1,000 on top" clearance, Captain Gandy increased his altitude to 21,000 ft.
 Both crews were then at this altitude, and both had estimated that they would cross the Painted Desert line at about 10:31 am Pacific time.
 The Painted Desert line was about 200 mi long, running between the VORs at Bryce Canyon, Utah, and Winslow, Arizona, at an angle of 335 degrees relative to true north – wholly outside of controlled air space.
 Owing to the different headings taken by the two planes, TWA's crossing of the Painted Desert line, assuming no further course changes, would be at a 13-degree angle relative to that of the United flight, with the Constellation to the left of the DC-7.